kapantzak/SearchAreaControl/README.md

 Gets raised before the search area starts get built.
 Returns the target element as parameter.

+### searchareacontrol.popup.beforeshow

+Gets raised before the popup window strats to open.
+Returns an object with two properties:

+    {
+       element: <the target element>,
+       popup: <the popup window>
+    }

+### searchareacontrol.popup.beforehide

+Gets raised before the popup window strats to hide.
+Returns an object with two properties:

+    {
+       element: <the target element>,
+       popup: <the popup window>
+    }

 ### searchareacontrol.popup.shown

 Gets raised after the popup window is shown.
 Returns an object with two properties: